Chapter 13: The Covenant

 Hank had pulled the salt and pepper toward the center of the table.
 Olive oil beside them, label facing out.
 The wine bottle repositioned at a right angle to the others, cap aligned.
 He was straightening the small jar of red pepper flakes she kept near the stove — it was in his hands now, being turned so the label matched the oil, set down at the exact interval from the salt that the salt held from the pepper.

 Hank moved the pepper grinder a quarter inch to the left.
 His breathing was twelve per minute.
 His jaw was relaxed.
 His posture was the posture of a man at rest.
 Everything about him said fine.
-Everything except the hands, which were telling the truth the way hands always did — confessing what the architecture of the rest of him would not.
+Everything except the hands.

 She dried her hands on the dish towel.
 Walked to the table.
 Reached past him and moved the olive oil three inches to the left, breaking the line.
 Turned the pepper flakes so the label faced the wall.